tf2iMicro/caveclient/README.md

 ## Usage
 Comming soon
 ## Support
-Ask for help, suggest a feauture, learn the basics or maby just have a good time in my [Discord Server](https://discord.gg/RfgA6wqzZP).
+Do you need help regarding caveclient?
+Or maybe you want to suggest a feature?
+Go ahead and ask in my [Discord Server](https://discord.gg/RfgA6wqzZP).
 Or add me on [Steam](https://steamcommunity.com/profiles/76561198344765754).
 ## Credits
 Disquse - Inspiration